 Meet IFFR Young Selector Boaz

-Rotterdam creatives Xiang Yu Yeung, Davi Everitz, Boaz Schoevaars and Sara Muhametaj are the new IFFR Young Selectors.
+Rotterdam creatives Ilse Zijlmans, Sharine Rijsenburg, Xiang Yu Yeung and Boaz Schoevaars form the new IFFR Young Selectors.
 They take matters into their own hands by organising two film events: one before and one during the festival.
 From marketing to side-programming and production: these youngsters decide everything themselves!
-Who are the IFFR Young Selectors and what drives them?
+We asked them about their generation in Rotterdam, their most important IFFR moment and their plans with IFFR Young Selectors.
+Curious?
 Let’s get to know Boaz.

 Tell us something about yourself!